-Environmental scanning (i.e., creating a series of overview documents that outlined both internal and external trends shaping the future of a geographical region from an educational or other perspective (such as organizational psychology) or is one type of research procedure commonly used in the field of Organizational Psychology and Human Resources Management.
-Environmental scans are commonly used for, e.g., workforce planning, “student/customer centric” strategic planning, and accreditation related initiatives (see, e.g., the Research and Planning distribution of State General Fund Revenue, appropriated for Community College Districts).
+Environmental scanning (i.e., creating a series of overview documents that outlined both internal and external trends shaping the future of a geographical region from an educational or other perspective (such as organizational psychology, talent development, human resource management).
+According to the Society for Human Resource Management, environmental scans are commonly used for, e.g., workforce planning, “student/customer centric” strategic planning, and accreditation related initiatives (see, e.g., the Research and Planning distribution of State General Fund Revenue, appropriated for Community College Districts).
 Environmental scanning is the method to create a perspective on the bigger and the smaller picture at the same time.

-Environmental scanning systematically gathers information about the economy, government, laws and demographic factors such as population size and distribution.
-We learned specifically how the national, State, and local influences that we explored during the Environmental Scan:
+Researchers who conduct an environmental scan systematically gather information about the economy, government, laws and demographic factors such as population size and distribution on a national, State, and local level:

 (1) Social and (2) demographic trends;

 (3) The economy, (4) public policies and grant opportunities;

 The above influences shape today’s workforce.